 define each one of them when needed, then permanently save each one

-.
+as a x::ref.
 When the entire set of objects get constructed,

-they get all converted to x::ref
+they get all converted to x::refs.

-The refcollection.xsl
+The refcollection.xsl stylesheet generates

 a framework for this kind of a design pattern.
 The stylesheet